 We have dedicated this area to providing updates to our parents and community members on the status of provincial and local labour negotiations with our employees.

-At the Kawartha Pine Ridge District School Board, every four years we engage in a strategic planning process that results in the establishment of priorities to focus our efforts on student achievement and success.
+At KPR, we engage in a strategic planning process every four years to establish the priorities that focus our efforts on student achievement and success.

-As we begin the process for developing our 2015-2018 Strategic Plan, we are asking all of our stakeholders: students, staff, parents and community members, for their involvement in shaping our future direction.
+As we begin the process for developing our 2015-18 Strategic Plan, we ask all of our stakeholders - students, staff, parents, guardians and the public - for their involvement in shaping our future direction.

 In January-February 2015, KPR held focus group meetings with secondary students, parents and staff from our smaller high schools and their elementary feeder schools.

 These consultations explored the variety of methods small schools are using to support programming for students.
 The groups also discussed how low enrolment secondary schools can be supported in the future.